developer-onizuka/faceRecognizer/README.md

 ```

 # 2. Check if CUDA suppored
-The dlib as is does not used CUDA lib.
+The dlib as is does not use CUDA lib.
 Some additional compiles is needed.
 ```
 $ python3
 Python 3.8.10 (default, Jun  2 2021, 10:49:15)